Skip to content

 Outlook

-The regulatory framework on AI is still evolving.
 The Standing Committee of the National People’s Congress’s 2024 legislative plan included the ‘healthy development of artificial intelligence’.
 The Global Artificial Intelligence Governance Initiative, which was released in October 2023, includes suggestions to ‘gradually establish and improve relevant laws, regulations and rules, and ensure personal privacy and data security in the R&D and application of AI’.

 CASES